 Have you ever heard of the Canary Islands in Spain?
-This 7 island archipelago is one of the most underrated areas on the planet.
+In this comprehensive Canary Islands travel guide, we'll explore this 7-island archipelago, one of the most underrated areas on the planet.

-While most islands are known for their beaches, these ones are just so much more.
+While most islands are known for their beaches, these ones offer so much more.
 Want to hike to the top of a volcano?
-How about get lost in a foggy jungle?
+How about getting lost in a foggy jungle?
 Looking for adventure?
-What about having a weekend of beach and partying?
-Well, the Canary Islands in Spain have it all.
+Or perhaps a weekend of beaches and partying?
+The Canary Islands have it all.

 We spent a full two months exploring all 7 of the main islands, as well as 2 smaller ones.
-Each island has its own charm, and is worth a visit, which is why we're going to help you choose which of the Canary Islands is best to visit for you!
-Let's jump right in to everything you need to know about visiting the Canary Islands in Spain.
+Each island has its own charm and is worth a visit, which is why we're here to help you choose which of the Canary Islands is best for you!

 *Please note that this blog post may contain some affiliate links, which we make a small profit on, at zero cost to you.
 Links are only used on products & services that we've used and believe in, to give you the best buying experience.
 Purchasing from these links helps us to continue providing free travel guides for you- so thank you for your support!